FISH THE SWING; CATCH MORE FISH

 Have you ever been standing mid-stream talking to your fishing buddy while letting you line dangle downstream, only to have a sudden tug on the end of your line?
 That strike wasn’t an accident, the trout was taking emerging insects and your fly was the perfect imitation!
 Read on to find out more about how to fish the swing.

 During guide trips I often notice clients with a tendency to shortchange their drift.
 Meaning, at about two-thirds through the full presentation, these clients raise their rod high, sweeping the fly out of the zone as they move to recast back upstream.
 Sure, they will still catch a few trout with these shortened presentations.
 However, once I teach them how to allow their nymph rigs to fully swing out at the end of their drift, they have much better odds of putting more trout in the net!
-It’s really just a matter of maximizing trout fishing coloradopercentages and number of casts/drifts in connection with trout feeding behavior.
+It’s really just a matter of maximizing percentages and number of casts/drifts in connection with trout feeding behavior.

 When out on the river and teaching, I describe the key to this maximized presentation as the swing set.